surf-connect/surf-connect.github.io/index.md

 The Suggestions page displays a list of surf spots based on the user's surfing ability
 <img src="images/Suggestion-Mockup_page.png">

+## Milestone 1: Create HTML Mockup Pages
+Our main goal for milestone 1 is to create all of the HTML mockup pages using Semantic UI and React.
+By doing this, we will have a rough skeleton of the ui, so that we can figure out later how the data model will work to create user functionality.
+Milestone 1 was managed using

 ## Team
 * [Charlie Robison](https://charlie-robison.github.io/)
 * [Jonathan Ma](https://jonathan-ma.github.io/)